PuenaruIonutMarian/puenaruionutmarian/README.md

-# Hi there 👋, I'm Ionut Marian Puenaru
+# Hi there 👋, I'm Ionut

 Welcome to my GitHub profile!
 I’m a **JavaScript / React Developer** with a passion for building web applications that are not only functional but also user-friendly and visually engaging.
 I’ve recently completed an intensive formation and am actively expanding my skill set in various front-end technologies.